develax/RazorExpress/docs/overview.md

 Razor-Express engine is one of [many](https://github.com/expressjs/express/wiki#template-engines) working with Express.
 Razor-Express uses [Razor-like syntax](https://github.com/DevelAx/RazorExpress/blob/master/docs/syntax.md) based on the [ASP.NET MVC Razor concept](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/razor) which allows you to template views by mixing HTML markup with real server-side JavaScript code.

-## Views rendering and Layout system in Razor-Express
+## Rendering layout system
-When you have a *NodeJS Express web app* set up (an example is [here](https://github.com/DevelAx/RazorExpress/blob/master/README.md#express-web-server-example)) and run the Express framework starts to use the Razor-Express Engine as a service to read the *view templates* and process them into HTML.
-This happens as follows:
+When you have a *NodeJS Express web app* set up ([Express web-server example](https://github.com/DevelAx/RazorExpress/blob/master/README.md#express-web-server-example)) and run the *Express framework* starts to use the *Razor-Express engine* as a service to read *view template* files and process them into HTML.
+This process includes the following steps:

-1. The app receives a request from the browser.
+1. Express app receives a request from the browser.
 2. The Express application analyzes the request URL and finds an appropriate route which determines a file to return in response to the browser request.
 3. Express makes sure that the file actually exists and then transfers control to the Razor-Express engine.
 Also Express may pass some data (or model) as a parameter to the engine to render it within that HTML-template file content.
 4. Razor-Express reads this template file, runs server-side JavaScript incorporated in it, replaces placeholders with data, and finally renders HTML which is returned back to Express.